SRS Family Foundation Inc

 How to Apply

-The SRS Family Foundation does not have a public application process for organizational grants.
-The foundation employs a proactive, research-driven approach to identify potential partners and programs to support.
+The SRS Family Foundation does not have a public application process for organisational grants.
+The foundation employs a proactive, research-driven approach to identify potential partners and programmes to support.

-Interested organizations may reach out via email to info@srsfamilyfoundation.org to introduce their work, but grants are typically awarded through the foundation's own identification and evaluation process rather than through open applications.
+Interested organisations may reach out via email to info@srsfamilyfoundation.org to introduce their work, but grants are typically awarded through the foundation's own identification and evaluation process rather than through open applications.

 For Banyan Scholarship (Individual Students):